-Tier 2: Screening of children 0-8 and their caregivers in six primary care clinics, and providing trauma-informed care training to the workforce (e.g., early education and care, health, BH).
+- Tier 2: Screening of children 0 to 8 and their caregivers in six primary care clinics, and providing trauma-informed care training to the workforce (for example, early education and care, health, BH).

 Goals and measurable objectives:

-Our goal is to increase identification and access to care for at-risk and trauma-affected families, and promote healthy development of children 0-8 by meeting in naturalistic settings (e.g., primary care, early care and education, caregiver workplace) through a tiered approach.
+Our goal is to increase identification and access to care for at-risk and trauma-affected families, and promote healthy development of children 0 to 8 by meeting in naturalistic settings (for example, primary care, early care and education, and caregiver workplace) through a tiered approach.

-- To reach our community at large through a public awareness campaign with distribution of flyers, radio ads and social media posts; provide trauma informed training to 300+ professionals and staff from health, behavioral health, education and business sectors
+- Reach our community at large through a public awareness campaign with distribution of flyers, radio ads and social media posts; provide trauma informed training to 300+ professionals and staff from health, behavioral health, education and business sectors

-- To enhance screening, linkage and referral systems across 6 primary care clinics (reaching ~8500 children; ~1000 Year 1)
+- Enhance screening, linkage and referral systems across 6 primary care clinics (reaching ~8500 children; ~1000 Year 1)

-- To deliver Circle of Security and Helping the Non-Compliant Child to caregivers (235 for Circle of Security and 335 for Helping the Non-Compliant Child); and create a Young Child Wellness Council.
+- Deliver Circle of Security and Helping the Non-Compliant Child to caregivers (235 for Circle of Security and 335 for Helping the Non-Compliant Child); and create a Young Child Wellness Council

 - Treatments and Services